jkomoros/boardgame/README.md

 #### Stacks and Components

 As you can see, stacks of cards are represented by either `GrowableStack` or `SizedStack`.
+A SizedStack has a fixed number of slots, each of which may be empty or contain a single component.
+A GrowableStack is a variable-length stack with no gaps, that can grow and shrink as components are inserted and removed.

 Stacks contain 0 or more **Components**.
 Components are anything in a game that can move around: cards, meeples, resource tokens, dice, etc. Each game type defines a complete enumeration of all components included in their game in something called a **ComponentChest**.
 We'll get back to that later in the tutorial.